China, US open trade talks as Beijing says exports rebound

-BEIJING (AP) — U.S. and Chinese negotiators have opened talks on a vexing trade war as Beijing reported its exports rebounded in January despite tariff hikes by President Donald Trump.
+BEIJING (AP) — U.S. and Chinese negotiators opened talks Thursday on a sprawling trade dispute as Beijing reported its January exports rebounded despite President Donald Trump’s tariff hikes.

-Economists and business groups say the two days of negotiations that started Thursday allow too little time to resolve the array of disputes under discussion.
-They say Beijing hopes to persuade Trump that enough progress is being made to forestall more tariff hikes.
+Trump said earlier the talks could help decide whether he escalates the fight over China’s technology ambitions by going ahead with more penalty duties March 2 on $200 billion of Chinese goods.

+The battle between the two biggest economies has fueled fears it will drag on weakening global growth.
+China’s economy grew at its slowest pace in three-decades last year, adding to pressure on communist leaders to reach a settlement.

+Both sides have expressed optimism but released no details.
 U.S. Trade Representative Robert Lighthizer and his Chinese counterpart, Vice Premier Liu He, shook hands at the start of the meeting at a government guesthouse but said nothing to reporters.

-Customs data released Thursday showed China’s exports rose 9.1 percent in January from a year earlier, recovering from December’s 3.5 percent decline.
-But imports of U.S. goods plunged 41 percent.

 Most Read Business Stories